 · To promote a healthy lifestyle and healthy meal choices through healthy eating workshops for children

-· To encourage children to take part in daily exercise through just dance, maths aerobics, gonoodle or the daily mile.
+· To encourage children to take part in daily exercise through targeted lunchtime sport activities and the daily mile

 · To celebrate sporting achievements throughout the school

 · To achieve the Gold School Games award

-· To enhance the teaching and learning of PE through professional coaches providing CPD
+· To enhance the teaching and learning of PE through the use of professional coaches and CPD opportunities

 · To educate and inspire children to have healthy lifestyles and to try a range of sports

 · Children will have the confidence and competence to take part in a range of sport competitions and physical sport within and outside of school

-· The children will have the opportunity to compete at school and regional levels.
+· Children will have the opportunity to compete at school and regional levels

 · Children will develop key skills through PE lessons and extra curricular activities